Děčín: Administrative division

+Etymology

+The name is derived from the personal Slavic name Děk.

 Geography

 Děčín is located about 18 km northeast of Ústí nad Labem and 40 km southeast of Dresden.
 The municipal territory borders Germany in the north.
+With an area of 117.70 km2, Děčín is the 7th largest municipality in the country by area.
 It lies in the transition zone between the Elbe Sandstone Mountains in the north and the Central Bohemian Uplands in the south.
 The highest point is a contour line on the slopes of Děčínský Sněžník at 702 m above sea level.

-The city proper lies at the confluence of the rivers Elbe and Ploučnice.
+The city proper lies at the confluence of the Elbe and Ploučnice rivers.
 Most of the built-up area is situated in the river valley with an elevation of 135 m, which makes it the lowest city in the country.
+The entire area of the city falls into the protected landscape areas České středohoří and Labské pískovce.

+Climate

+Děčín's climate is classified as humid continental climate (Köppen: Cfb; Trewartha: Dobk).
+Among them, the annual average temperature is 9.7 C, the hottest month in July is 19.3 C, and the coldest month is 0.3 C in January.
+The annual precipitation is 600.5 mm, of which July is the wettest with 82.1 mm, while April is the driest with only 28.7 mm.
+The extreme temperature throughout the year ranged from -26.6 C on 9 February 1956 to 38.6 C on 28 July 2013.